Mini Cooper Electric review

 The interior layout, fit and finish

-Mini Cooper Electric interior dashboard
+Mini Cooper Electric dashboard

 Passenger & boot space